ErikWegner/drupal_nagios/README.txt

   This parameter is required.
   It is a unique identifier that is send as the user agent from the Nagios check_drupal script, and has to match what the Drupal Nagios module has configured.
 Both sides have to match, otherwise, you will get "unauthorized" errors.
+The best way is to generate an MD5 or SHA1 string from a combination of data, such as date, city, company name, ...etc.
+For example:

+  $ echo "2003-Jan-17 Waterloo, Canada Honda" | md5sum

+  The resulting hash is hard enough to deduce.

 -T 2
   This parameter is optional.
   This means that if the Drupal site does not respond in 2 seconds, an error will be reported by Nagios.
 Increase this value if you site is really slow.
+  The default is 2 seconds.

 -p nagios
   This parameter is optional.
   For a normal site where Drupal is installed in the web server's DocumentRoot, leave this unchanged.
-  If you installed Drupal in a subdirectory, then change nagios to sub_directory/nagios
+  If you installed Drupal in a subdirectory, then change nagios to sub_directory/nagios The default is the path nagios.

 To Do / Wishlist
 ----------------